crozone/SpectrePoC/README.md

 ## Contributing

 Feel free to add your results to the "Results" issue.
-Include your OS details, CPU details like vendor Id, family, model name, stepping, microcode, Mhz, and cache size.
+Include your `CACHE_HIT_THRESHOLD`, OS details, CPU details like vendor Id, family, model name, stepping, microcode, Mhz, and cache size.
 These can be found by running `uname -a` and `cat /proc/cpuinfo`.